Skip to content

 Validators can optionally run an API server and sell their bandwidth to outside users to send their own pools (organic requests) to the subnet.
 For more information on this process - please read docs/validator.md

-• NOTE: Validators use units of wei for handling some pool parameters and miner allocations.
+• NOTE: Validators use large numbers (by following the ERC20 decimal convention) for handling some pool parameters and miner allocations.

 • The miners, after receiving these pools from validators, must then attempt to allocate the TOTAL_ASSETS into the given pools, with the ultimate goal of trying to maximize their yield.
 This repository comes with a default asset allocation algorithm in the form of naive_algorithm (a naive allocation algorithm) in algo.py.
 The naive allocation essentially works by divvying assets across pools, and allocating more to pools which have a higher current supply rate.